Archive Social Media and Violence in Teenagers: Understanding the Impact

 How Can Parents Help?

-The link between social media and youth violence is an important issue which requires attention from parents all over the world.
+The link between social media and youth violence is an important issue that requires attention from parents all over the world.
 If you are also horrified by the extent of violence in teens caused and fueled by social media but don’t know what to do about it, we can give you some ideas.

 • Signing petitions to change regulations and laws about internet safety